cheraimanoj/option/README.md

 Future Scope
-1. Mobile number 10 digint validation
-2. Edit/Delete option (already exisiting employee)
-3. Menu links not getting highlignted during selection
+1. Menu links not getting highlignted during selection
-4. Breadcrums not added
+2. Breadcrums not added
-5. No results graph
+3. No results graph
-6. highcharts links are CDN links(need to copy the files to server)
+4. highcharts links are CDN links(need to copy the files to server)